-SCHOLARSHIP POLICIES AND PROCEDURES
+SCHOLARSHIP POLICIES & PROCEDURES

 The Starved Rock Country Community Foundation (“the Foundation”) holds and administers funds (the “Funds”) that provide scholarships to individuals, including high school, college and graduate school students.
 These grants enable the recipients to complete an undergraduate or graduate education, unless otherwise noted, in the field of their choice at the college or graduate school of their choice.